|

 by David Mamet

-for The Directors Theater (@ The Acadia Cabaret Theater)
+for The Directors Theater (at The Acadia Cabaret Theater)

 directed by Zach Curtis